jtribe/ios-tools/README.md

 ## Pods & Carthage

 If using **CocoaPods**, the standard `bin/execute.sh setup` will handle the installation of pods specified in the Podfile.
+Note that in Circle CI builds we rely on Circle's inferred dependency steps to take advantage of their caching of the pod master spec repo, hence in `circle.yml` you will see the `bin/execute.sh setup --no-pods` which skips `bundle install` and `bundle exec pod install` commands.

 If using **Carthage**, the standard `bin/execute.sh setup` will handle the download and building of frameworks specified in the Cartfile.
 They will still need to be added to the Xcode project manually, if not yet done so.

-(If using Circle-CI, ensure you checkin the built frameworks to the repository, as it does not build them when running.)
+Git hooks will tar up the Carthage build output and commit it, and untar it on checkout, automagically!

 ---